 Shared therapy materials:

 - Screen sharing on both tablets and computers can be used so that both clients and the clinician can have a shared experience.
+Again, be mindful to close applications such as email that have confidential information exposed.

 - A variety of tools can increase the interactive nature of your therapy.
 We are not endorsing any specific tools, but realise that having examples can help clinicians start to find the appropriate tools for them: